sidhlee/data-structure-and-algorithm/problem-solving-patterns/divide-and-conquer-pattern/divide-and-conquer-pattern.md

 ## search

-Given a sorted array of integers, write a function named binarySearch`search`, that accepts a value and returns the index where the value passed to the function is located.
+Given a sorted array of integers, write a function named `binarySearch`, that accepts an array and a value and returns the index where the value passed to the function is located.
 If value is not found, return -1.

 ```js
 search([1, 2, 3, 4, 5, 6], 4); // 3